BY

 - The policy must be with a registered health insurer.

-- The excess on your policy should not exceed $750 for singles or $1,500 for families.
+- The excess on your policy should not exceed $750 for singles or $1,500 for families

 Benefits of Private Health Insurance

 - A single person earning over $151,000 without private hospital cover could end up paying an extra $2,265 in taxes due to the MLS.
+In this scenario, the individual pays the Medicare Levy Surcharge unless they have eligible hospital cover.

 You can avoid paying this additional tax by taking out appropriate hospital cover before reaching these thresholds.